Generic Name: Simvastatin

-- reducing the risk of a heart attack in order to prolong life
+- Reduce the risk of a heart attack in order to prolong life;

 Lipex belongs to a group of medicines called HMG-CoA reductase inhibitors.
 It works by reducing the amount of cholesterol made by the liver.
 Lipex works to reduce the bad cholesterol and raises the good cholesterol.

 However, Lipex does not reduce the cholesterol and triglycerides that come from fat in food.
 Therefore, you also need to follow a low fat diet and other measures, such as exercise and weight control.